asavinov/prosto/README.md

 In contrast, `prosto` is based on only one theoretical basis: the concept-oriented model of data.
 For simplicity, it can be viewed as a purely set-oriented model (not the relational model) along with a function-oriented model.
 Yet, `prosto` relies on `pandas` in its implementation just because `pandas` provides a really powerful set of various highly optimized operations with data.
 Yet, these operations are used as one possible iplementation method by essentially changing their semantics when wrapped into `prosto` operations.

+## Sets and functions

+A *set* is a collection of *tuples*.
+A set is a formal representation of a collection of values.
+Tuples (data values) can be only added to or removed from a set.
+In `prosto`, we refer to sets as tables, that is, tables implement sets.

+A tuple has structure declared by its *attributes*.
+Tuples are a formal representation of data values.

+A *function* is a mapping from an input set to an output set.
+Given an input value, the output value can be read from the function or set for the function.
+In `prosto`, we refer to functions as columns, that is, columns are implementations of functions.

 ## Operations

 ### Calculate columns (instead of map operation)